simonmalberg/cognitive-biases-in-llms/README.md

 # **A Comprehensive Evaluation of Cognitive Biases in LLMs**

-This repository contains all code used in the research paper **"A Comprehensive Evaluation of Cognitive Biases in LLMs"**, published on **arXiv**.
-The paper is available [here](https://arxiv.org/abs/2410.15413).
+This repository contains all code used in the research paper **"A Comprehensive Evaluation of Cognitive Biases in LLMs"**, published in **ACL Anthology**.
+The paper is available [here](https://aclanthology.org/2025.nlp4dh-1.50/).
+The full dataset, comprising 30,000 cognitive bias tests, is [available on HuggingFace](https://huggingface.co/datasets/tum-nlp/cognitive-biases-in-llms).
 The code is made available to support researchers and practitioners interested in exploring and building on our work.

 ## **Table of Contents**